cfeliz3030/Springboard/Capstone_Project_One/README.md

 ## Background/Context

 Throughout the years MLB teams have lost enormous amounts of money by overpaying for  players.
 There have also been many contract signings where players have been totally undervalued.
+The data used in this project can be found at <http://www.thebaseballcube.com/topics/payrolls/>

 ## The Goal